snowdrop/secured-example/README.md

 # Deploy the Application

-1. To deploy the whole secured app, move to `sso` folder, and then use the Fabric8 Maven Plugin with the goals deploy and start:
+1. To deploy the whole secured app use the Fabric8 Maven Plugin with the goals deploy and start:

     ```bash
-    cd sso
     mvn fabric8:deploy -Popenshift
     ```